 1. Manage the moment with the breathing of joy

-To elicit joy, smile (or do as if) and exhale and continue to breathe slowly and deeply through the nose; your breathing is very regular and your ribcage relaxed.
-Deep, slow breathing into the belly is a strong medicine for anxiety, fear, and anger.
+To elicit joy, smile (or do as if), exhale, and continue breathing slowly and deeply through the nose; your breathing is very regular, and your ribcage relaxed.
+Deep, slow breathing into the belly is strong medicine for anxiety, fear, and anger.
 Deep, full breathing often accompanies confidence.

 When we cry, for example, we usually gulp air into our upper chest.
 It is almost impossible to cry and breathe into our belly at the same time.
 Belly breathing loosens the grip of feeling.
-Return to upper chest breathing and the emotion and the tears will return.
-In the midst of strong emotion, the breathing of joy can be utilized to ease emotional pain and stress.
+Return to upper chest breathing, and the emotion and the tears will return.
+In the midst of strong emotion, the breathing of joy can ease emotional pain and stress.

 2. Get emotionally balanced with the breath

 Does the breathing pattern cause the emotion, or does the emotion cause the breathing pattern?
 Studies indicate that emotions may be caused, at least in part, by the way we breathe.